annaeliana7/Jesus-Loves-Me-this-I-Know/README.md

 # 📖 Jesus loves me this I know!<a name="about-project"></a>

 **Jesus loves me this I know!** is a project about Jesus' great love for us.
-The project includes the famous children's song "Jesus loves me"
+The project includes the children's song "Jesus loves me" and This I know, song by Aaron Shust.

 <br>